 Furthermore, beyond the individual prediction, these algorithms can help understand the general reasons why customers churn, allowing asset management firms to not just proactively deal with at-risk customers, but to act on the root causes that have caused customers to churn in the past.

 And beyond the core challenges...

-AI also shows great impact in a number of fields that are shared by many business, such as pricing, reducing personnel turnover, etc. At this point, it's clear that AI has an important role in the asset management industry, and is quickly transforming the industry, both in its core and in general business challenges.
+AI also shows a great impact in a number of fields that are shared by many businesses, such as pricing, reducing personnel turnover, etc. At this point, it's clear that AI has an important role in the asset management industry, and is quickly transforming the industry, both in its core and in general business challenges.